neu-vi/SportsSloMo/README.md

 ## Requirements

-In this repo, we provide the environment setting and sample code needed for plugging in auxiliary losses into the [EBME](https://github.com/srcn-ivl/EBME) model, and other VFI models are also compatibale unless specific packages need to be installed.
+In this repo, we provide the environment setting and sample code needed for plugging in auxiliary losses into the [EBME](https://github.com/srcn-ivl/EBME) model, and other VFI models are also compatible unless specific packages need to be installed.

 Our code is implemented using PyTorch 1.12.1 and Cuda 11.3, and we use CuPy package for forward warping operation (check [softmax-splatting](https://github.com/sniklaus/softmax-splatting) for details).